 Using the right tools for real-time data

-Real-time data analytics demands a different toolset than do traditional data pipelines or app development.
+Real-time data analytics demands a different toolset than traditional batch data pipelines, business intelligence, or basic app development.
 Instead of data warehouses, batch ETLs, DAGs, and OLTP or document-store app databases, engineers building real-time analytics need to use streaming technologies, real-time databases, and API layers effectively.

 And because speed is so critical in real-time analytics, engineers must bridge these components with minimal latency, or turn to a real-time data platform that integrates each function.